Skip to main content

 This guide provides a complete, dirham-by-dirham breakdown of every Japan visa cost you will encounter as a Dubai resident in 2026, including the embassy fee by nationality, processing timeline, how to pay, and the total budget including photos and document preparation.

-This exemption applies to the government-set processing fee only.
-It does not exempt Indian applicants from the costs of supporting documents, passport photos, or any professional service fees they choose to use.
-The exemption is also category-specific: it applies to standard short-stay tourist and business visas, not to work visas, student visas, or long-term resident visa categories.
+This reduced rate applies to the government-set fee only.
+It does not remove the VFS service fee, the costs of supporting documents and passport photos, or any professional service fees applicants choose to use.
+The reduced rate is category-specific: it applies to standard short-stay tourist and business visas, not to work visas, student visas, or long-term resident categories.

-• Pakistani passport holders: standard fees apply; no bilateral fee waiver currently in effect
+• Pakistani passport holders: standard government fee applies

-• UAE nationals (Emirati passport): Japan grants visa-free access for stays up to 30 days — no visa or visa fee required
+• UAE nationals (Emirati passport): visa-free access for stays up to 90 days (extended from 30 days on 1 July 2025; ePassport holders, subject to passport registration)

 • British, American, French, German, and many other Western passport holders: visa-free access for short stays — no visa fee applicable